siddhi523/HuffmanCoding/README.md

 ========================

 ## About
-Huffman Coding is the algorithm for data compression
+Huffman Coding is an algorithm for data compression
 * Huffman code is an optimal prefix code and it is highly used for loseless data compression.
 * It is independent of data